Ezequiel92/GalaxyInspector/docs/src/api/analysis/compute_quantities.md

 # Derived quantities functions

-These functions are only used internally, and depend on the particulars of the simulation code (e.g. units).
+These functions are used internally and none are exported.

+These functions depend on the particulars of the simulation code (e.g. units).
-Here you can find the lowest level functions that compute physical quantities (angular momentum, gas temperature, etc.).

-None of these functions are exported.

 ---